Why it Might be Time for SAN Replacement

 Disadvantages of SAN

-Their widespread use notwithstanding, SANs have a number of disadvantages.
-For one thing, SANs are expensive, they can cost hundreds of thousands of dollars and require proprietary hardware.
+Despite their widespread use, SANs have several disadvantages.
+For one thing, SANs are expensive; they can cost hundreds of thousands of dollars and require proprietary hardware.
 Because they require proprietary hardware, their provisioning cycles can be long, especially during times when supply chains are compromised (e.g., during the COVID pandemic).
-The cost of setting up and maintaining the infrastructure can be significant.
+The cost of setting up and maintaining the infrastructure can be high.
 It can take some time before you see a return on investment.
-This makes SANs better suited for larger organizations that can afford to invest in capital and management costs.
+This makes SANs better suited to larger organizations that can afford the capital and management costs.

 They can be complex and thus difficult to manage.
-A SAN is built in layers, with connections between the underlying storage arrays, the SAN network switches, and the servers that use the SAN.
+A SAN is built in layers, with connections among the underlying storage arrays, the SAN network switches, and the servers that use it.
 Each layer, device, and connection requires ongoing administration and maintenance, incurring additional costs.

 There are multiple locations for faults and patching.
-Component upgrades and interfaces need frequent, if not constant attention.
+Component upgrades and interfaces need frequent, if not constant, attention.
 Indeed, various SAN components are not known for “playing nicely” together.
-SAN vendors often use proprietary protocols and management tools, which further complicate the task of SAN management.
+SAN vendors often use proprietary protocols and management tools, further complicating SAN management.
 Additionally, SAN becomes a bottleneck in all-flash storage environments, which are now becoming the norm in most enterprises.

 The complexity of SANs can require specific expertise to manage and maintain.
-Overseeing the SAN inevitably becomes a job for someone or even an entire team.
-When an organization has more than one SAN the complexity and administrative load grow all the more strenuous.
-A virtualized SAN architecture can relieve some of the pressure on admins to take care of hardware but presents its own complexity at the same time.
+Overseeing the SAN inevitably becomes the job of someone, or even an entire team.
+When an organization has more than one SAN, the complexity and administrative load grow all the more strenuous.
+A virtualized SAN architecture can relieve some of the pressure on admins to manage hardware, but it also introduces its own complexity.

-Security is also an issue, despite the uniform policy advantages highlighted above.
+Security is also an issue, despite the advantages of the uniform policy highlighted above.
 A SAN is almost always a shared environment.
-As a result, it is vulnerable to lateral attacks, where a malicious actor gains access to one area of the SAN but then moves across it to breach data held elsewhere in the network.
+As a result, it is vulnerable to lateral attacks, in which a malicious actor gains access to one area of the SAN and then moves across it to breach data held elsewhere in the network.

 Why should you replace SAN?

-Given these disadvantages of SAN, it may be time to think about moving on to another approach to storage.
+Given the disadvantages of SAN, it may be time to consider moving to another storage approach.
 With SDS, IT organizations now have a viable alternative to replace their SANs.
-For example, it is now possible to build a storage solution using software-defined, NVMe®/TCP block storage that provides the storage pooling advantages of SAN and delivers high performance and low latency without the complexity and high costs of SANs.
+For example, it is now possible to build a storage solution using software-defined, NVMe/TCP block storage that provides the storage-pooling advantages of SANs while delivering high performance and low latency, without the complexity and high costs of SANs.

-Replacing a SAN is not a minor project, so it pays to think through the pros and cons of undertaking such a task.
-What’s clear, however, is that new approaches to storage can do everything that a SAN can do, but without the complexity and at a lower cost.
+Replacing a SAN is not a minor project, so it pays to think through the pros and cons of undertaking it.
+What’s clear, however, is that new approaches to storage can do everything a SAN can, but without the complexity and at a lower cost.
 It may be time to look forward to the post-SAN era.

 Related Blogs: